How this guide compares to other ferry coverage

 • Economy

-Surat Thani - Koh Samui $ 21.63 2h
+Surat Thani - Koh Samui $ 21.44 2h

 • Speedboat 12:00

-The main departure point for all ferries to Koh Samui is Donsak Pier (ท่าเรือดอนสัก), 70 kilometres east of Surat Thani town.
+The main departure point for all ferries to Koh Samui is Donsak Pier (ท่าเรือดอนสัก), 70 kilometers east of Surat Thani town.
 This matters because the distance is significant.
 A taxi from Surat Thani town takes 1 hour 30 minutes (Google Maps, April 2026).
 From Surat Thani Airport it’s 1 hour 20 minutes.

 Ferry operators, prices, and journey times

-Seatran Ferry 1.5 hrs (Seatran) $10 to $14 Nathon Pier Reliable, frequent departures
+• Seatran Ferry: Journey: 1.5 hrs (Seatran); Fare (USD): $10 to $14; Arrives at: Nathon Pier; Notes: Reliable, frequent departures

-Lomprayah 45 min (Lomprayah) $17 to $26 Nathon Pier Fastest.
+• Lomprayah: Journey: 45 min (Lomprayah); Fare (USD): $17 to $26; Arrives at: Nathon Pier; Notes: Fastest.
 Includes Bangkok bus ticket option

 Ferries run 06:00 to 18:00 daily with around 13 sailings across all three operators (verified by SHA Thailand editorial, April 2026).
 There’s no overnight ferry on this route.
 Night boats from Surat Thani go to Koh Tao (เกาะเต้าเปลือย) and Koh Phangan (เกาะพะงัน), not Samui.
 If you arrive in Surat Thani after 17:00, you’re staying the night and catching the morning boat.